 - CMS connection timeout is set to 180 seconds.

-The default upload limit for the CMS is 10MB.
+The max upload limit for the CMS is 10MB.
+In Q1 2021 we will increase this to 15MB.
 It's possible to configure the upload limit in the CMS configuration to a lower value.
-The hard upper limit on uploads is 10MB.
 We strongly encourage to be conservative with large uploads.
 Uploads will make the database grow very quickly, making backup and restore (very) slow.
 As consequence, disaster recovery and blue/green deployments will suffer from these slow backup and restore.
 As a general rule, your database size should not exceed 60GB.
 If your CMS is using a lot of images and/or high resolution then consider using a Digital Asset Management (DAM).
 From v13.2 brXM has support for OpenUI and DAM plugins, see v13.2 release notes.